regymm/SiliTune/README.md

 Functions to be developed:

-- [x] Friendly help and document
+- [x] Friendly help and document, easy installation, app launcher
 - [x] Easy TLP/~~PowerTOP(May cause USB mouse stop responding)~~ toggle
 - [x] Enable/disable turbo boost
 - [x] Turn on/off CPU cores
-- [x] Undervolting (by `intel-undervolt`)
-- [x] TDP level configuration (by `intel-undervolt`)
+- [x] Undervolting and TDP level configuration(by `intel-undervolt`)
 - [x] Auto switch profile, ~~handle ACPI events~~, continuous check (per certain seconds) for whether laptop is on AC or battery
 - [x] Power consumption monitor, temperature/fan speed/frequency monitor
-- [x] Easy installation
-- [x] App launcher, ~~auto start~~(depends on desktop environment)
 - [x] system tray icon for easy access and hide
 - [x] Multiple tabs for more functions
+- [x] Data acquisition & plotting
 - [ ] Benchmark
 - [ ] Auto tune(find max Q point)

-This project uses `intel-undervolt` and it's configuration file for undervolting and TDP control, `intel-undervolt` is available in AUR if you are using Arch or Manjaro.
+- [ ] Package in AUR

 ## A Partial Usage Guide

 #### **Dependencies**

-The program is written in PyQt5, so you may need to install the python3 PyQt5 libraries.
+The program is written in PyQt5, so you may need to install the python3 `pyqt5` libraries.

 TLP is required to monitor CPU and battery information.